Proficient Teacher Accreditation

 Cut off dates for achieving accreditation

-Once you have started working in a NSW school, and have been granted Provisional or Conditional Accreditation, Proficient Teacher Accreditation must be achieved within a set timeframe.
+Once you have been granted Provisional or Conditional Accreditation, Proficient Teacher Accreditation must be achieved within a set timeframe.
 Timeframes vary depending on your employment, so it is important you keep your information up to date on your online account.
 Applications for extensions can be made under limited circumstances.

 More about cut off dates